ICESI-PI1/icesi-filantrop-a-equipo-3/docs/backlog/user_stories.md

 ## **MoSCoW Prioritization**

 ### **Must Have**
 - **User Story 1 - Student Registration:**
   - Estimation: 8
   - Description: The ability to register students is foundational for the primary purpose of the application.

 - **User Story 2 - Charging Data:**
   - Estimation: 5
   - Description: Quickly uploading data via Excel is vital for operational efficiency.

 - **User Story 3 - Updating Student Data:**
   - Estimation: 5
   - Description: Keeping student data up-to-date is crucial for proper tracking and assignment.

 - **User Story 4 - Generation of Alerts:**
   - Estimation: 8
   - Description: Alerting about significant events for students is essential for adequate monitoring and follow-up.

+- **User Story 8 - Send Alerts:**
+  - Estimation: 5
+  - Description: Sending alerts is useful for internal communication but might not be necessary for the main system functionality.

-- **User Story 5 - Register Donors:**
+- **User Story 11 - Collaborator Registration:**
   - Estimation: 8
-  - Description: Registering donors is crucial for maintaining the philanthropic nature of the system.
+  - Description: The ability to register collaborators is critical for the main system purpose.

+- **User Story 13 - Download Reports and Information:**
+  - Estimation: 8
+  - Description: While downloading reports is useful, it's not a priority compared to other functions.

-- **User Story 6 - Assign Donor to Student:**
+- **User Story 14 - Upload Reports and Information:**
   - Estimation: 13
-  - Description: Being able to assign a donor to a student is key to ensure the funding and support structures.
+  - Description: Uploading reports is less critical than basic student and collaborator management.

+- **User Story 6 - Query Student Information:**
+  - Estimation: 13
+  - Description: While it's vital to see all students, the ability to search and query specific information will speed up efficiency.

+- **User Story 9 - Request Updated Information:**
+  - Estimation: 8
+  - Description: It's important to have the most updated information about a student.

+- **User Story 10 - Generate Reports:**
+  - Estimation: 21
+  - Description: It belongs to the core points of the system.
+Philanthropy members must have a report of any student that they want.

+- **User Story 12 - Philanthropy Member Registration:**
+  - Estimation: 8
+  - Description: The ability to register philanthropy members is critical for the main system purpose.

 ### **Should Have**
-- **User Story 7 - View All Students:**
+- **User Story 5 - View All Students:**
   - Estimation: 8
-  - Description: Being able to see all students and access their information is a basic requirement for any administration system.
+  - Description: Being able to see all students makes the system more comfortable.

-- **User Story 8 - Query Specific Student Information:**
-  - Estimation: 13
-  - Description: While it's vital to see all students, the ability to search and query specific information will speed up efficiency.

 ### **Could Have**
-- **User Story 9 - Management of Attached Documents:**
+- **User Story 7 - Management of Attached Documents:**
   - Estimation: 8
   - Description: Keeping a complete record of each student is beneficial, though not essential for daily operations.

-- **User Story 10 - Send Alerts:**
-  - Estimation: 5
-  - Description: Sending alerts is useful for internal communication but might not be necessary for the main system functionality.

-- **User Story 11 - Collaborator Registration:**
-  - Estimation: 8
-  - Description: The ability to register collaborators can be useful for internal management but is not critical for the main system purpose.

 ### **Won't Have (at least in the first version)**
-- **User Story 12 - Download Reports and Information:**
-  - Estimation: 8
-  - Description: While downloading reports is useful, it's not a priority compared to other functions.

-- **User Story 13 - Upload Reports and Information:**
-  - Estimation: 13
-  - Description: Uploading reports is less critical than basic student and collaborator management.
+None